What are the risk factors for lung cancer?

 A risk factor is any factor that is associated with increasing someone’s chances of developing a certain condition, such as cancer.
 Some risk factors are modifiable, such as lifestyle or environmental risk factors, and others cannot be modified, such as inherited factors and whether someone in the family has had cancer.

-Having 1 or more risk factors does not mean that you will develop cancer.
-Many people have at least 1 risk factor but will never develop cancer, while others with cancer may have had no known risk factors.
+Having one or more risk factor does not mean that you will develop cancer.
+Many people have at least one risk factor but will never develop cancer, while others with cancer may have had no known risk factors.
 Even if a person with cancer has a risk factor, it is usually hard to know how much that risk factor contributed to the development of their disease.

 Factors that are associated with a higher risk of developing lung cancer include:

-- smoking cigarettes, pipes or cigars currently or in the past – this is the greatest risk factor for lung cancer, and the risk is greatest for people who began smoking early in life, smoked for longer and smoked more often; in particular, someone who has never smoked is very unlikely to develop small cell lung cancer
+- smoking cigarettes, pipes or cigars currently or in the past – this is the greatest risk factor for lung cancer, and the risk is greatest for people who began smoking early in life, smoked for longer and smoked more often

 - personal or family history of lung cancer

-- exposure to asbestos fibres– this also increases the risk of developing mesothelioma, which starts in the lining surrounding the lungs (the pleura) and is not considered a type of lung cancer
+- Occupational exposures, such as radon, asbestos, silica and diesel exhaust.
+Exposure to asbestos also increases the risk of developing mesothelioma, which starts in the lining surrounding the lungs (the pleura)

 - exposure to air pollution

-- a history of certain diseases of the lungs, including tuberculosis, fungal infections of the lungs, chronic obstructive pulmonary disease and pulmonary fibrosis.
+- A history of certain chronic diseases of the lungs, including chronic obstructive pulmonary disease and pulmonary fibrosis.

 - Risk factors for lung cancer: an overview of the evidence